cbdavis33/bayesianGPs/README.md

 Let \mathbf{R} be an $n \times n$ correlation matrix for the observed data:

 ## It turns out this README file doesn't support LaTeX.
-See bayesianGPs.Rmd and bayesianGPs.html for more info.
+See bayesianGPs.html and/or bayesianGPs.pdf for more info.